WICG/spatial-navigation/polyfill/README.md

 can include this polyfill in their page.

-It can also be used for people interested in reviewing the specification it order to test the behavior it defines in various situations.
+It can also be used for people interested in reviewing the specification in order to test the behavior it defines in various situations.

 ## How to Use